 New York City's recovery from the devastating impact of the COVID-19 pandemic is ongoing, with all signs pointed toward a future where Manhattan is stronger than ever before.
-However, longstanding issues such as biases in our healthcare infrastructure, the high cost of living, the impacts of climate change, and high unemployment - have slowed our recovery and are contributing to inequity across the borough.
+However, longstanding issues such as biases in our healthcare infrastructure, the high cost of living, the impacts of climate change, and high unemployment have slowed our recovery and are contributing to inequity across the borough.
 The city's housing crisis has reached new heights, making it harder for even more New Yorkers to have their most fundamental needs met.
-Now more than ever before, the City's budget priorities must ensure that recovery works to finally address systemic and fundamental failures.
+Now more than ever before, the City's budget priorities must ensure that our recovery works to finally address these systemic and fundamental failures.

 For Manhattan to continue along the path of a strong recovery, we must continue to prioritize equity, resiliency and public health in our community development and planning work.
-This must include adequately funding NYCHA so that elevators and boilers are working and repairs are completed quickly; funding to address public safety across the city, including emphasis on local community-centered approaches to public safety, as well as job programs, high quality education, and youth programs that help ensure that New Yorkers have the opportunities they need to thrive; adequately funding our support for newly arrived asylum seekers, including for our schools so that we can expand early childhood programs, dual language and science programs, after school programs, as well as healthcare staff and social workers in every school; among many other priorities laid out by the Manhattan Borough Board on February 16th in accordance with Section 241 of the New York City Charter.
+This must include adequately funding NYCHA so that elevators and boilers are working and repairs are completed quickly; funding to address public safety concerns across the city, including emphasizing local community-centered approaches to public safety and violence interruption, as well as job programs, high quality education, and youth programs that help ensure that New Yorkers have the opportunities they need to thrive; adequately funding our support for newly arrived asylum seekers, including providing access to legal assistance, housing support, and supports in local public schools; funding for our schools so that we can expand early childhood programs, dual language and science programs, after school programs, as well as healthcare staff and social workers in every school; among many other priorities laid out by the Manhattan Borough Board on February 16th in accordance with Section 241 of the New York City Charter.

-In addition to these priorities, I wish to draw the City and Council's attention to a number of key priorities that I believe must be adequately funded to ensure that we are setting the borough on a path toward a brighter future.
+In addition to these priorities, I wish to draw the Mayor and Council's attention to a number of key priorities that I believe must be adequately funded to ensure that we are setting the borough on a path toward a brighter future.